joyceky/jschallenge_watney/README.md

 - encode: converts string to ASCII-Hex
 - decode: converts ASCII-Hex to string
 - encodeArc: convers a string to the proper degrees of arc to point the camera.
+The first card is at 0° and they are placed around the circle in a clockwise fashion.

 Run the **tests** with ```npm test``` and get all the tests to pass.